Orange oil products, like orange essential oil, work well even at removing adhesive stuck on glass or a price tag stuck on a vase.

-Orange oil is amazing for tackling greasy jobs.
+Orange essential oil is amazing for tackling greasy jobs.
 For example, when we are faced with a client’s greasy exhaust vent above a stove, we use orange oil as our saving grace.
 It is a natural degreaser, which means it is perfect for kitchen use.

-Orange oil is created by pressing the peels of the orange and separating the oil.
+Orange essential oil is created by pressing the peels of the orange and separating the oil.
 During this process, a compound called d-limonene (the beneficial cleaning property) is created.
 Be careful to not inhale this, because although eco-friendly, it can cause more sensitive people discomfort.

-There are many orange oil products on the market; be sure to purchase an eco-friendly brand or else you get harmful contaminants in the mix.
+There are many orange essential oil products on the market; be sure to purchase an eco-friendly brand or else you get harmful contaminants in the mix.

-Orange oil products work well even at removing adhesive stuck on glass or a price tag stuck on a vase.
+Orange essential oil products work well even at removing adhesive stuck on glass or a price tag stuck on a vase.
 Dab a bit onto the affected area, let it sit for a while, and then rub the residue away.

 I hope this has enlightened you to yet another very cool aspect of the orange!